svcostac/svcostac.github.io/_pages/about.md

 Interests
 --------

-My interests are in automatically managing and smartly allocating resources to a wide range of cloud (migrated or native) applications, **from high performance computing** to **data analysis** (real-time streaming and batch computations) and **machine learning/deep learning**, all with a dual objective: *maximizing the ROI of resources and providing a seamless user experience*.
+My interests are in automatically managing and smartly allocating resources to a wide range of cloud (migrated or native) applications, **from high performance computing** to **data analysis** and **machine learning/deep learning**, all with a dual objective: *maximizing the ROI of resources and providing a seamless user experience*.
+More recently I am interested in the inter-play between data science and cloud mechanisms in solving these problems.

 My work resulted in prototypes of core-components of the cloud management systems, e.g., schedulers and workload controllers, built on open-source technologies.
 I also used simulation tools for prototyping and testing algorithms.

 Overall, my profesional activities are in the following areas: